Sandbag Climate Campaign

 Observer to High-level group on the Energy Intensive Industries

-The main body of Sandbag's work evolves around data analysis and report writing, specifically in relation to EU climate policy, with a focus on the functioning of the EU emissions trading scheme (ETS), the EU 2020 and 2030 climate & energy packages, CCS and the persistence of old coal in Europe.
+The main body of Sandbag's work evolves around data analysis and report writing.
 Part of this process involves contacting and engaging with member state officials, Commission officials and elected Members of the European Parliament.
-Each year, Sandbag's report on the environmental state of the ETS is launched publicly in the European Parliament.
+Each year, Sandbag launches reports in and around the European Parliament, as well as selected Member States.
 Position papers and briefings related to climate policy are also distributed regularly throughout the year to EU institutions.

 |First name||Surname||Start Date||End Date|

 The Guardian Environment Network, Climate Action Network-Europe, International ENGO Network on Carbon Capture and storage, UK All-Party Parliamentary Group on Climate Change

 No funding received from the EU institutions during the last closed financial year.